VinaLx/VinaLx.github.io/_posts/2017-09-07-haskell-basic-monad.md

 ## Conclusion

 Now what we know about `(>>=)`(or Monad) is that the only purpose of monad is for enabling the `do` notation and greatly improve the readability and simplicity of functional programs.
-And we can use a imperative programming style while still using pure functional language like haskell. (with certain monad we can even make local variable mutable!).
+And we can use an imperative programming style while still using pure functional language like haskell. (with certain monad we can even make local variable mutable!).

 In this article we introduce an imprecise, simplified view of Monad, how it relates to the ordinary `do` notation.
 And in the following series I will first go through some more simple examples of Monad in haskell, try to give an insight of how monad is introduced, and some more not-so-simple topics.